 - iv) A detailed description of the emissions quantification approach for each emission stream. - v) Supporting documents (name(s) specified in the MP Template) that provide the detailed information and justification as required for: - a.
 Description of the alternative approach1 for each measurement instrument and analysis process (for activity data and conversion factor) to be used (refer to Section 3.2.3). - b.
 Explanation and justification for any engineering estimates used for activity data, detailing the basis of the assumption and calculation (refer to Section 3.2.1). - c.
 Justification for the selection of activity data Tier 4, detailing the measurement approach and the standard applied for the maintenance and calibration of the measurement instrument (refer to Section 3.2.1). - d.
 For conversion factors Tier 4, the assumptions and justifications to substantiate that the samples are representative must be submitted to NEA in the Monitoring Plan submission (refer to Section 3.2.2). - e.
 For conversion factors Tiers 2, 3 and 4, explanation for the selected sampling and analysis frequency and description of the metering and analysis process (including conversion factor formulation) to be used to derive the conversion factors (e.g. carbon content of fuels or material streams) (refer to Section 5.9.4). - f.
+Explanation on why derivation of site-specific conversion factors is impractical, should default conversion factors are used despite a site-specific conversion factor being derivable. - g.
 Details of test methods/standards used by the laboratories and accreditation details of laboratories used (if relevant).
 This could include any general laboratory accreditations for data quality management and specific accreditation for the tests to be conducted (refer to Section 5.9.4).

-$^{^{\}rm 1}$ Referred to as 'alternative method, step or procedure' in the GHG M&R Regulations.
+1 Referred to as 'alternative method, step or procedure' in the GHG M&R Regulations.

-- g.
-Supporting information on how each site-specific uncertainty value recorded in the MP Template was derived (refer to Section 5.9.4). - h.
+- h.
+Supporting information on how each site-specific uncertainty value recorded in the MP Template was derived (refer to Section 5.9.4). - i.
 Justification for the use of each Tier 1 site-specific conversion factor proposed.
 The site-specific value, together with a document name and/or reference must be specified in the MP Template (refer to Section 3.2.2).